 Disclosure: Sponsored post.

-Since lead glass is the most common material for sapphire fakes, there are a few ways of checking for the presence of glass.
-If you look very closely at your sapphire, you might see some bubbles within it; they could even be very small and difficult to spot with the naked eye.
-These bubbles are air pockets, and they’re a sure sign that what you’re looking at is glass.
-It is very difficult to create glass in the specific shapes of sapphires without generating at least some air bubbles in the process, although they can be very small.
+Since lead glass is the most common material for sapphire fakes, a way to spot fake sapphires is checking for the presence of glass.
+If you look very closely at your gemstone, you might see some bubbles within it; they could even be very small and difficult to spot with the naked eye.
+Therefore, take a magnifying glass.
+These bubbles are air pockets, and they’re a sure sign that you’re looking at glass.

 Without a doubt, the absolute best way to establish whether or not your sapphire is real or fake is to take it to a professional.
-Jewellers might be able to give you some information, but a gemmologist with proper certification can give you a plethora of information about whether your sapphire is real or not, as well as what the quality of the stone is if it is the genuine article.
+Jewelers might be able to give you some information, but a gemmologist with proper certification can give you a plethora of information about whether your sapphire is real or not, as well as what the quality of the stone is if it is the genuine article.

 Armed with this knowledge, you can do your best to identify any sapphires you come across.
-Good luck with your examinations; you never know – you might just end up finding a new passion!Real sapphire rings versus fake.
-Find out the difference. #gemstones #jewelry Click To Tweet
+Good luck with your examinations; you never know – you might just end up finding a new passion!

-© 2013-2021 Nicole Mölders | All rights reserved
+© 2013-2023 Nicole Mölders | All rights reserved